- Storage Solutions

 Household Effects

 Duty-free entry is granted provided that goods have been owned and used abroad for 12 months or more preceding the owner’s arrival into the country.
+This applies to personal goods only.

 Required documentation from the client: